 - Real war is just around the corner in the middle east

 - Real, it’s been going on for some time

 - Real, $80 is not far, it’s reachable

 - Partially real, trade war has begun but we don’t know to what extent it will stretch.
 Will it hurt the global economy, or will it give it a push?
 It’s too early to tell and things are very blurry.

 - The trend is bullish, isn’t it?

-As you can see, the odds of Oil reaching $80 are 50/50.
-I don't have a program to weigh the odds correctly, but that's the idea.
+As you can see the odds of Oil reaching $80 are 50/50.
+I don’t have a programme to weigh the odds correctly, but that’s the idea.
 The chances of Oil reaching $80 are almost the same as not reaching that level.
 The 100 SMA (green) is likely to be a big obstacle, but if the momentum is strong, then it can be overcome.

-Conclusion - I give it a 60% chance of Oil prices reaching $80 this year.
+Conclusion – I give it 60% chance that Oil prices reach $80 this year.